 In Years 5 and 6, all students compete in an inter-school sport competition.
 This affords the girls an opportunity to learn the rules and develop key match play knowledge before entering the GSV competitions from Year 7.
 Matches commence at 3pm on Tuesday afternoon.

 Colour, enthusiastic participation and high team spirits are the hallmarks of our House Carnival days.
 Summer and winter house carnivals receive passionate support across all year levels as students endeavor to contribute as many points as possible for their House.
 Swimming/diving, athletics, cross-country and netball events also feature as part of the overall House competition, which is contested to win the House Cup at the conclusion of the school year.

-For general match information, please refer to the Fixtures located on the Sports page on inFintona.
+For general match information, please refer to the Sports Fixtures section of the Parent Services page on inFintona.